-You will find you can use the same brushes for oil and acrylic but am aware that some nylon bristles or plastic brush handles will dissolve when cleaned in turpentine.
+Be aware that some nylon bristles or plastic brush handles will dissolve when cleaned in turpentine.

 I am so messy and lazy when it comes to cleaning brushes that for me to buy expensive brushes would soon find me financially embarrassed.

 So if you are an organized person you may wish to invest in expensive brushes, but it is not a priority.

 Inexpensive brushes can be just as useful as expensive brushes.

 It is the skill of applying paint that matters not the price of the brush.